lucasskoff/WordSearchSolver/README.md

 On the design: I understand my design decisions are a little strange for this one.
 I decided to do exclusively utility methods to focus on the test driven development aspects.
 By utilizing utility methods I was able to keep each individual method short and simple and spent far more time focusing on the test cases and structure of the tests.
-However, I understand this design decision does not show my object oriented skills.